 Summary of findings

 The HTA found the proposed Designated Individual (DI) and the proposed Licence Holder (LH) to be suitable in accordance with the requirements of the legislation.

-Ochre Bio (the 'establishment') was found to have met all HTA standards.
+The HTA found that Nexus BioQuest ('the establishment') had met all HTA standards.